hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/05_git_intro.md

 * ‘Merge’ versions of a document and manage conflicts between versions
 * Experiment with different versions of a document while maintaining the original version by creating branches

 > Note: Different Version Control systems handle different non-text files differently.
 In most cases Word documents, graphics files, data objects from R or STATA, etc., can be included but most tools have limited capabilities for these.
+Along these lines, it is considered best practice to not include large files/binaries in general; add-ons exist that will work better for storing large files.

 Version control is particularly useful for facilitating collaboration.
 One of the original motivations behind version control systems was to allow different people to work on large projects together, and in the case of Git, to manage the Linux kernel source code.